pourabkarchaudhuri/unsupervised-clustering-faces-tensorflow/README.md

 These were the pre-requisities :

 ##### NVIDIA CUDA Toolkit
-* [CUDA] - parallel computing platform and programming model developed by NVIDIA for general computing on graphical processing units (GPUs)
+* [CUDA] - parallel computing platform and programming model developed by NVIDIA for general computing on graphical processing units (GPUs).
+Download and Install all the patches.
+During install, choose Custom and uncheck the Visual Studio Integration checkbox.

 ##### Download cuDNN
 * [cuDNN] - The NVIDIA CUDA® Deep Neural Network library (cuDNN) is a GPU-accelerated library of primitives for deep neural networks.
+Create a NVIDIA developer account to download.

 ##### Set Path :
 Add the following paths,